ROOSTER-fleet-management/rooster_fleet_manager/README.md

 1. Clone the repository into your workspace src folder.
 2. Run catkin_make in the toplevel directory of your workspace.
 3. Launch the multi_robot_sim according to it's README.
-4. Use the following rosluanch command to run the simple_sim package, starting the MEx Sentinel (MobileExecutor), Markey Array Publisher, Job Manager and finally the Fleet Manager Front End GUI.
+4. Use the following rosluanch command to launch the simple_sim package's nodes, starting the MEx Sentinel (MobileExecutor), Marker Array Publisher, Job Manager and finally the Fleet Manager Front End (GUI).

 ```console
 roslaunch simple_sim fleet_manager.launch